 Maneki Neko, literally “beckoning” or "welcoming" cat in Japanese.
 Also known as the Lucky Cat.
 This friendly-looking cat statue with one raised paw is placed in the entrances of restaurants and stores in order to invite good luck, customers and prosperity into business.

-It is attractive and practical gift for your friends and family. (she can be used as piggy-banks
+It is attractive and practical gift for your friends and family as a good luck ornament. (she can be used as piggy-banks

 and have coin slots at the back of the head!) → more ⇒ about Maneki-neko

 Exclusive to wafuu-honpo, our shop presents a range of Tokoname top quality, precisely made Maneki-Neko, come in 2 sizes.